pip-services/pip-services-docs/content/en/golang/components/config/config_reader.md

 The ConfigReader class allows you to create config readers that support configuration parameterization.

 #### Configuration parameters
-- **parameters**: this entire section is used as template parameters
+- **parameters**: this entire section is used as template parameters.
     - **...**

 ### Constructors